poetlifeart/poetlifeart.github.io/_posts/2025-07-13-flow-matching-part1.md

 $$

 Each sample of the above sum is a "x-token \\(i)\\ to y-token \\(i)\\"  transition once \\(X_1^i \sim p_{i^{1}\mid t}(x_i^{1}\mid x)\\) is made.
 The whole \\( x )\\ controls the sampling but once the sample is made, the transition is "x-token \\(i)\\ to y-token \\(i)\\".

+Lastly, because we lack a differential strcuture, we cannot evaluate the velocity fields by plugging the state into some derevative; we have to extract the velocity fields from the contuity equation as it is shown in 7.24.